ridatadiscoverycenter/riddc-jbook/README.md

 - Add an entry to the file `riddc/_toc.yml` pointing to the notebook(s) you added.
 Feel free to create a section ([refer to the jupyter book documentation](https://jupyterbook.org/))
 - Build the Jupyter Book locally (see bellow).
 - Commit and push your changes.
-- When you're happy wiht the changes, open a pull request to this repository.
+- When you're happy with the changes, open a pull request to this repository.
 Once approved, an admin member will merge into `main` and the changes will be auto-deployed.

 ## Usage